siserin/blind9/doc/arm/advanced.rst

 address and address to name lookups.
 It will also use IPv6 addresses to make queries when running on an IPv6 capable system.

-For forward lookups, BIND 9 supports only AAAA records.
-RFC 3363 deprecated the use of A6 records, and client-side support for A6 records was accordingly removed from BIND 9.
+For forward lookups, BIND 9 supports only AAAA records. :rfc:`3363` deprecated the use of A6 records, and client-side support for A6 records was accordingly removed from BIND 9.
 However, authoritative BIND 9 name servers still load zone files containing A6 records correctly, answer